Welcome!

 Fragrance Composition:

 So what does it smell like?
-It is described as a green floral fragrance for women:
+It is classified as a green floral fragrance for women.
+It begins with a fresh green flowery top, followed by a lily of the valley heart, layered over a floral base.

-• Top notes are aldehydes, orange, green leaves and bergamot
+• Top notes: lemon, aldehydes, orange, violet leaf absolute, and bergamot

-• Middle notes are cyclamen, lilac, jasmine, lily-of-the-valley and rose
+• Middle notes: tarragon, cyclamen, lilac, jasmine, lily-of-the-valley and rose

 Bottles: